 6 Ways to Redesign Your Home After the Covid-19

 Lock downs and social distancing efforts during the Covid-19 outbreak has changed the world’s society and the way we live.
-As people are confined in their homes and spending much more time indoors even after the lockdowns are lifted, home designs will need to adapt to the new lifestyles.
+As people are confined in their homes and people are spending much more time at home even after the lockdowns are lifted, home designs will need to adapt to the new lifestyles.

 This new reliance on the homes and the new norm will carry on for at least a few years or may be a permanent fixture as society gets used to these new living habits.
 Based on the current trends and concept, our designers have come up with new home design concepts for the new norm.